pwittchen/nazarewav.es/README.md

 A 3D wave simulator inspired by the famous Nazaré waves in Portugal.
 Built with React, Three.js, and TypeScript.

-See the app online: https://pwittchen.github.io/nazare-waves/ (url will be updated in the future)

 ## Features

 - **Animated 3D Wave Mesh** - Realistic wave simulation with configurable parameters